What is family life insurance?

 The potential payout rises every year by a fixed amount for the duration of the policy, helping to protect against inflation.
 This means higher payouts, but also makes it more expensive than level or decreasing term insurance

-Should I get a single or joint family life insurance policy?
+Should I opt for a single or joint family life insurance policy?

-A joint policy can be a more cost-effective option for couples, but it will only pay out once, even if you both die.
+A joint policy can be a more cost-effective option for couples.
+Just be aware that it will only pay out once, on the first death.

 How much life insurance cover do I need?